Jean Joseph Rolette

-Jean Joseph Rolette (September 24, 1781 - December 3, 1842), often known as Joseph Rolette, was a prominent fur trader and member of the Mackinac Company who operated a trading post in Prairie du Chien, Wisconsin.
+Jean Joseph Rolette (September 24, 1781 - December 3, 1842), often known as Joseph Rolette, was a fur trader and member of the Mackinac Company who operated a trading post in Prairie du Chien, Wisconsin.

 Youth and early career

 Rolette was born in Quebec in 1781 to ethnic French parents.
 As a young man he trained for the priesthood at a Jesuit seminary there, but he did not complete his studies.

 After leaving the seminary, he became involved in the fur trade.
 He worked briefly in Windsor, Ontario before establishing a trading post for the Mackinac Company in the remote village of Prairie du Chien sometime between 1801 and 1805, in what is now the state of Wisconsin in the United States.
 In 1811, the Mackinac Company was reorganized as the South West Company, and Rolette became a major partner in the business.
 It is believed he had two partners in 1815, when the company was acquired by American John Jacob Astor.
 Astor's American Fur Company established a monopoly in this region and much of the West.